 I have been training and working in counselling and psychotherapy with individuals and groups, since 1996.
 I have worked in private practice in Bristol since 2003.
 I graduated from my MA in Counselling Psychology in 2003.
 I gained my professional accreditation with the BACP in July 2014.

 Many of my clients, colleagues and friends have recommended my work to people they know.

-Please see my website for testimonials.
+Please see my website and Facebook page for testimonials.

 Areas of counselling I deal with

 Other areas of counselling I deal with

 As well as the above I have in depth experience in working with the following: